danlil666/danlil666.github.io/docs/HCDE533/2022-12-06-final-project.markdown

 For the final project to be finished in this class, I'm using digital fabrication techniques to make the hardware prototype.

+### skills

+To create my prototype, I use the following skills we learned this quarter:

+- Laser cutting

+- Rhino

+- CNC milling

+- 3D printing

+- Incorporating stock parts

 ## modeling

 I'm sticking to my plane to have modularized cap layers designed for different functionality.